Raleigh Christmas Parade FAQs

-Have questions about this year's Raleigh Christmas Parade?
+Have questions about this year's ABC11/LeithCars.com Raleigh Christmas Parade presented by Shop Local Raleigh?
 The Greater Raleigh Merchants Association has answers!

 Q: What is the latest you suggest we park?